Code cleaning – is it worth the time spent on it?

-Most companies want to release products as fast as possible and focus all of their energy on building the application.
+Most companies want to release products as fast as possible and focus all of their energy on building the application at the expense of code cleaning.
 But here’s what happens if your development team was forced to write code as quickly as possible: the project might take a lot of time to finish, become bug-ridden and complicated, or be very costly and difficult to maintain and scale.

 Why is code cleaning important?

 If you’ve ever worked on a development team and had to deal with old code, you might have stumbled across code blocks that looked completely chaotic.
 Unclear variable definitions, messy syntax, and jumbled or cramped code – these are all common issues that make the codebase less understandable.

 It’s impossible to be efficient when you’re constrained by deadlines and need to sort through someone sloppy code to move the project forward.
 Transferring the code to someone else when they’re not familiar with your standards (or lack thereof) can be challenging as well.

 That’s why spending some time keeping the code neat, concise, and easy to read is worth the effort.
 It not only accelerates the work of the entire development team but also ensures that your product is easy to maintain and scale.

 But this is just the tip of the iceberg.
 Here are other key benefits of dedicating time to cleaning code during the development phase.

 Benefits of code cleaning